danrave1234/WildCats-Radio/frontend/README.md

 npm run dev
 ```

-This will use the variables from the `.env` file.
+The system will automatically use local configuration.

 ## Production Build